imanol-s/Critical-Task/README.md

 # Project Dependency Scheduler (PERT)
-Project Dependency Scheduler is a Java-based application designed to create project schedules, identify task dependencies, and find the critical path of a project..
-This repository contains the source code and necessary files to build and run the application.

 ## Description
 Designed and implemented a modular graph structure to model project tasks (PERT), supporting both directed and undirected graphs for flexible task dependency representation.
 The Program Evaluation and Review Technique (PERT) algorithm uses a weighted average to calculate the expected time for tasks in a project